 An Interdisciplinary Investigation of Water

-"It is exciting for the School of the Arts to spearhead the Year of Water and to play a central role in convening the institutes, schools, and programs at Columbia engaged in important research and action around these vital concerns."
+"It is exciting for the School of the Arts to spearhead the Year of Water and to play a central role in convening the institutes, schools, and programs at Columbia engaged in research and action around these concerns."

 Centers on Water Research

 Dozens of research centers and departments across Columbia are engaged in interdisciplinary research on water.
 Here are a few of them.

 Items range from New York City Rainfall 1987 by Sandy Gellis, a portfolio of prints which document a year’s rainfall, to this year’s My Mighty Journey, which traces 12,000 years of a waterfall’s existence, with illustrations created with natural materials found by the river and wood engraving by Gaylord Schanilec.

 In this symposium, led by Dorothea Lasky, poets will explore the symbol of water, and its many ramifications in their lives.
 Water, both ephemeral and timeless, carries with it its own history.
 It connects us to our ancestors and to our future.
 Most importantly, it is a form that is intrinsically connected to poetry, with poetry’s watery and associative, fluid, electrified, and occult properties.
 During this daylong event, we will consider: What is a poetry of water?
 What does a world look like without water?
 How can poets save the planet?

 Eric Fan Feng, assistant professor, Institute of Contemporary Art, Tsinghua University, Beijing, and Betti-Sue Hertz, director and chief curator, the Wallach Art Gallery, discuss the far-reaching influence of the ancient concept of shan shui—literally “mountain water painting”—for ecologically sensitive contemporary Chinese artists.